How to create a ticket?

 - Click Cc on the right to add more recipients: start typing the email address and choose a contact from the popup list.
 You can also type a new email address you have never used, automatically creating a new contact.
 Learn more about adding and managing Cc recipients.

 - Click Account to associate the ticket with a specific customer Account.
-Note that if you selected a To-recipient contact that is linked to an Account, Replypad automatically links the ticket to this Account.
+Note that if you selected a Contact that is linked to an Account, Replypad automatically links the ticket to this Account.
 Otherwise, you can select an Account from the list, or leave the Account empty.

 - On the Followers section in the side pane, click Manage to add other Replypad users as followers: start typing the user name or nickname and choose a a user from the popup list.